bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 ## Community banking use case

+Justing Moon: 00:09:23

-We think it could be really interesting thing for like community banking kind of like `Galoy` Has been used so far.
+We think it could be really interesting thing for like community banking kind of like Galoy has been used so far.
-So, you know last week there was a company announced FDI.
+So, you know last week there was a company announced, Fedi.
 We're not going to talk about that in the call but that's just an example of like the use case there will be community banking to try to actually deploy these in areas that are under, that really a lot of these places just don't really have much of a financial infrastructure like we have in the West.
 I have in the West for example.
 And yeah, they also have a lot stronger trust relationships in their local communities.
 It's less institutionalized in the West for example, but on the other side, the trust relationships at a local level are much stronger in the US.
 For example, a lot of people don't trust their neighbors at all, which is kind of sad.
-So yeah, with that, I'll pause and kick it back to Steven and Christoph.
+So yeah, with that, I'll pause and kick it back to Stephen and Christoph.

 Stephen DeLorme: 00:10:19